-La Rioja is one of Spain’s most famous regions, largely because of one thing; its wine.
-However, this province and autonomous region, situated between Castilla y León, Castilla La Mancha, Aragón and the Basque Country, remains one of Spain’s largely undiscovered areas.
+On the international stage La Rioja is one of Spain’s most famous regions thanks almost entirely to its wine production.
+However, this province and autonomous region, situated between Castilla y León, Castilla La Mancha, Aragón and the Basque Country, remains one of Spain’s largely undiscovered areas as far as general tourism is concerned.
 This very fertile part of the country can be found in between the Iberian mountain range, with a highest point at San Lorenzo of 2262m, and the Rió Ebro basin in the south.

 There are seven major rivers flowing into the Ebro which make this one of Spain’s most prolific suppliers of water.
-La Rioja is Spain’s second smallest autonomous region in terms of geographical size but, with regard to population, it is the smallest of them all – just about half of its inhabitants live in Logroño, the capital city, and, astonishingly, half of its 174 municipalities have under 200 people living in them.
+La Rioja is Spain’s second smallest autonomous region in terms of geographical size.
+With regard to population it is the smallest of them all with just 324,000 people living there.
+Half of these inhabitants live in Logroño which is the region’s capital city, and, astonishingly, half of its 174 municipalities have under 200 people living in them.

 Although the first human settlements in the region date back to the Celtiberians of the fourth century, this is a good area for dinosaur hunters, as there are some well-preserved fossil tracks to follow.
 The Romans controlled the area for about 700 years from the second century BC, appreciating its strategic importance on the Ebro, which led to the development of Logroño.
 For many years after, however, the region was passed from one hand to another and it wasn’t established as a place in its own right until the province, originally called Logroño, was established in 1822.